MouhamedYoussef/GYM/README.md

 - i watched youtube videos explaining navbar and helped me to create it and with some help using AI to make it better.

 Resources
--i watched many videos from different playlists in thuis youtube channel which helped me to create navbar and many other things https://www.youtube.com/@ElzeroWebSchool
+- i watched many videos from different playlists in thuis youtube channel which helped me to create navbar and many other things https://www.youtube.com/@ElzeroWebSchool
--i used fontawesome.com for icons
+- i used fontawesome.com for icons
--i used Deepseek to generate some AI codes
+- i used Deepseek to generate some AI codes